pulsarbytes/gravity/README.md

 # Gravity

-An infinite procedural 2d universe that models gravity and orbital motion.
+A vast procedural 2d universe that models gravity and orbital motion.

-Is it truly infinite?
-No, but it's extremely vast.

-With more than 32 million unique galaxies, each containing a potential of up to 32 million stars, well, it's a mind-boggling number.

 ## Prerequisites